 Note: There's another scenario where the buy-side commission is split even further.
 When a real estate agent refers their client to another real estate agent (typically in another market), the referring agent is paid a referral fee, typically 25% of the buy-side commission.

 Real Estate Agent Responsibilities

 Legally speaking, only brokers can list homes.
 So, while you may work with a listing agent and agree to the terms of the deal, their broker legally holds the listing.
 What's more, all commissions flow through brokers, on both the buy side and sell side of the transaction.
 This isn’t super important to know, as a consumer, but it’s something most people don’t know and it’s somewhat interesting.

 Listing agents represent their customers (sellers).
-Their typical fee is 5 to 6% to list and market a home.
-Prices are negotiable and vary by market based on local custom.
-It's illegal for real estate agents and brokers to collude and fix listing fees; that's a violation of antitrust laws.
+Their typical fee is 5% to 6% to list and market a home.
+Prices are negotiable and vary by market, based on local custom.
+From our experience, homes for sale in West Coast cities like Los Angeles, San Diego, or Portland are usually listed for a 5% fee.
+Note: It's illegal for real estate agents and brokers to collude and fix listing fees; a practice that violates of antitrust laws.

 So just how are homes marketed?
 Marketing and advertising budgets are deployed the following ways.

 - Print publications like newspapers and specialty publications

 - Personal website

 - Social media

 - Local MLS (annual membership fees)